mrthreeplates/TRS-80_floppy_remapper/Board.md

 (just like on the Model 3 and 4 computers).

 For Model 4 gate array and Model 4P non-gate array computers, an extra motherboard modification is required.
-This is what the third pin on the output signal header is for (see installation instructions below).
+The third pin on the output signal header provides the extra signal needed for these computers.